stylepatrick/binance-balance-cosumer/README.md

 # binance-balance-cosumer
  Spring Boot 2 REST API Consumer for Binance.
-Is used to get the balance of coins/token from Binance account.
+Used to get spot, stacking and saving balance of coins/token from Binance account.
 Basic Auth used for security.

 ### Endpoints:
- - api/balance/stats/coins -> returns amount of tokens/coins
+- api/balance/stats/full -> returns stats of all tokens/coins + detail amount for each coin
- - api/balance/stats/full -> returns sum amount of all tokens/coins + detail amount for each coin
+- api/balance/stats/notification -> sends manual message to telegram about summary of balance

 ### Telegram Notification
 A scheduler can automatically send the wallet balance via a telegram bot to you.